The Merry Frinks

 The Merry Frinks is a 1934 American comedy film directed by Alfred E. Green and starring Aline MacMahon, Guy Kibbee and Hugh Herbert.
 It is also known by the alternative title of Happy Family.

-Synopsis
+Plot

 A put-upon mother inherits a fortune, on the condition that she abandon her deadbeat family.
 This spurs her family members to attempt to reform themselves in an effort to win her back.